Progress bar: {{}}/{{}}

 You will watch a total of {{}} games.

 While each player spins the wheel, another person will watch.
-The other person will see what the player wins but will not receive any of the prize themselves.
-The relationship between the player and the observer is different across games.
-After each wheel spin, we will ask you to guess how both the player and the observer feel about the result.
+The identities of both the player and this observer will differ from game to game.
+The observer will see what the player wins but will not receive any of the prize themselves.
+After each spin, you will see how the observer feels about the result.
+We will ask you to guess the relationship between the player and the observer based on the observer's emotional reaction to the player's outcome.